RocketHTML/simple_shell/README.md

 # Simple Shell

 ### Description
 Homemade version of the linux shell

 ### Environment
 Ubuntu 14.04 LTS via Vagrant in VirtualBox

 ### Features
-	Can run user defined executables
-	Searches the path for executables
-	Can run linux env built-in command
-	Can run custom moo built-in command
-	Will ignore Ctrl-C signal
-	Will quit on "exit"
+Searches `PATH` for specified executables and runs them.
+Has functional `env`and `moo` built-in commands.
+Ignores `Ctrl-C` signal, and will only quit on `exit` or if EOF is read, which can be input with `Ctrl-D`.

 ### File Contents
 |   **File**   |   **Description**   |